front-end-intermediate/5-express/readme.md

 exports.delete = function () {};
 ```

-Note that we need to reference the Mongoose schema `const Recipe = mongoose.model('Recipe')` as we are using it in `Recipe.find`.
+Note that we need to reference the Mongoose schema as we are using it in `Recipe.find`.

 `Model.find()` is a [Mongoose query](https://mongoosejs.com/docs/queries.html) that takes an object and an optional callback function.
 Passing `find({})` with an empty object means we are not filtering and so to return all of it.